catsystems/cats-embedded/README.md

 *Always land on your paws*

 ## Open Source
-All CATS code is open source and can be used free of charge without warrenty.
+All CATS code is open source and can be used free of charge without warranty.

 ## Pushing to Remote Repository